MicrosoftDocs/dynamics-365-project-operations/articles/project-management/estimating-projects-overview.md

 ---
 # required metadata
-title: Overview of financial estimation on projects
+title: Overview of financial estimates on projects
-description: This topic provides information about financial estimation of projects in Dynamics 365 Project Operations.
+description: This topic provides information about financial estimates of projects in Dynamics 365 Project Operations.
 author: rumant
 manager: AnnBe
-ms.date: 10/06/2020
+ms.date: 03/19/2021
 ms.topic: article
 ms.service: project-operations
 ms.reviewer: kfend
 ms.author: rumant
 ---

-# Overview of financial estimation on projects
+# Overview of financial estimates on projects

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Project Operations allows for financially estimating your projects in 2 stages:
+In Dynamics 365 Project Operations, you can financially estimate your projects in two stages:
-1. During the Pre-sales stage before the deal is won
+1. During the pre-sales stage before the deal is won.
-2. During the execution stage once the Project Contract is created.
+2. During the execution stage after the project contract is created.

-Creating a financial estimate for project-based work can be done using any of the following 3 pages
+You can create a financial estimate for project-based work using any of the following 3 pages:
-1. On each Quote line page, using the Quote line details
+- The **Quote line** page, using the quote line details
-2. On each Project contract line page, using the Contract line details
+- The **Project contract line** page, using the contract line details
-3. On the Project, using the Tasks  or the Expense Estimates tab pages
+- The **Project** page, using the **Tasks**  or **Expense Estimates** tab pages

-## Estimation using a Project Quote
+## Use a project quote to create an estimate
 On a project-based quote, you can use the **Quote line detail** entity to estimate the work that is required to deliver a project.
 You can then share that estimate with the customer.

 Project-based quote lines can have zero to many quote line details.
 Quote line details are used to estimate time, expenses, or fees.
 Microsoft Dynamics 365 Project Operations doesn't allow for material estimates on quote line details.
 These are called transaction classes.
 Estimated tax amounts can also be entered on a transaction class.

 In addition to transaction classes, quote line details have a transaction type.
 Two transaction types are supported for quote line details: **Cost** and **Project Contract**.

-## Estimation using a Project contract
+## Use a project contract to create an estimate

 If you used a quote when you created a project-based contract, the estimate that you did for each quote line on the quote is copied to the project contract.
 The structure of a project contract is like the structure of project quote that has lines, line details, and invoice schedules.